Holuwarkemmy/Nigeria-Road-Traffic-Accident-2021---2024-/README.md

 ## Project Aim

-The aim of the project is to analyze, visualize, and derive actionable insights from Nigeriaâ€™s road traffic accident data to inform safety interventions and policy decisions.
+The aim of the project is to analyze, visualize, and derive actionable insights from Nigeria Road Traffic Accident data to inform safety interventions and policy decisions.

 ## Objectives